t0nyz0/Bambu-Poop-Conveyor-ESP32/README.md

 ## Overview

-The Bambu Poop Conveyor is an application designed to manage the waste output of a Bambu X1 3D printer.
-It utilizes WiFi and MQTT protocols to monitor the printer's status and control a motor that moves waste material away from the printing area.
+The Bambu Conveyor is an application designed to manage the waste output of a [Bambu Labs X1 3D printer](https://bambulab.com/en/x1).
+It utilizes the MQTT protocol to monitor the printer's status and control a motor that moves waste material away from the printing area.

 https://github.com/user-attachments/assets/e5a849d5-8708-4fe7-8b11-288ce03bfcbe